-While we recommend using cooling oils, such as peppermint oil for bug bites, we advise against using warming oils.
-This includes cinnamon oil, ginger oil, even oregano oil.
-These oils may increase heat and swelling in the area.
+While we recommend using cooling oils, such as peppermint oil for bug bites, we advise against warming oils.
+This includes cinnamon oil, ginger oil, and even oregano oil.
+These oils may increase heat and swell in the area.

 Using Essential Oils for Itchy Bug Bites: The Best Methods